 Austin is the state capital of Texas and known as the Live Music Capital of the World.
-There are more than 250 live music venues in the city showcasing everything from rock and blues to country and jazz nightly.
-Beyond the music and nightlife, Austin is an outdoorsy city with parks, river access, and trails for hiking and biking.
-It’s also a foodie town known for barbeque, tacos, Kolaches (breakfast pastry), frito pie, queso and some great food trucks.
+There are more than 250 live music venues in the city, showcasing everything from rock and blues to country and jazz nightly.
+Beyond the music and nightlife, Austin is an outdoorsy city with parks, river access, and lots of trails for hiking and biking.
+It’s also a foodie town known for barbecue, tacos, Kolaches (breakfast pastry), frito pie, queso, and great food trucks.

-The official nickname for Austin is “Violet Crown City,” which refers to a purplish light over the hills on winter evenings.
-But ask a local, and you’re more likely to hear “Keep Austin Weird” as the nickname embraced today.
+The official nickname for Austin is “Violet Crown City,” which refers to a purplish light that appears over the hills on winter evenings; the fun-loving and eclectic city’s unofficial slogan is “Keep Austin Weird.”

-Museums include the Bullock Texas State History Museum, Blanton Museum of Art, UMLAUF Sculpture Garden and Museum, Harry Ransom Center and LBJ Presidential Library.
+The Colorado River runs through downtown Austin and into Lady Bird Lake (which is not a true lake, but rather a dammed portion of the river).
+The area around Lady Bird Lake is great for enjoying kayaking, hiking, biking, or a stroll through the Zilker Botanical Gardens.
+Museums include the Bullock Texas State History Museum, Blanton Museum of Art, UMLAUF Sculpture Garden and Museum, Harry Ransom Center, and LBJ Presidential Library.
 Austin is also home to the Museum of the Weird which features an array of curios & oddities.

 Austin has an incredible restaurant, bar, and beer scene.
 You’ll find 58 local craft breweries in downtown Austin and the metro area.
 Some of the most popular breweries are the Brewtorium, Austin Beerworks, Blue Owl Brewing, and Zilker Brewing Co.

 The best Austin neighborhoods for visitors include Downtown, South Congress (SOCO), Zilker, and East Austin.